-Infographic Excerpt: Tips For Using Nizoral To Treat Acne
+Infographic: Tips For Using Nizoral To Treat Acne

 Do you have stubborn acne on your skin that refuses to budge a bit?
 Or are you dealing with an itchy scalp caused by dandruff?
 If yes, Nizoral is the solution.
-It is an anti-fungal shampoo that helps treat both skin and scalp irritations.
+It is an anti-fungal shampoo that helps treat both skin and scalp irritation.
 Not just that, it also helps to unclog pores by removing impurities from the skin, which helps the skin breathe better.
 Want to know how you can use it?
 Check out the infographic below.

 Frequently Asked Questions